-The requirement to complete the academic component of Bar training in order to become a barrister has not changed.
+In order to become a barrister, the requirement to complete the academic component of Bar training will not change.
 Depending on which of the approved pathways is offered by an Authorised Education and Training Organisation (AETO), this component may be integrated with the vocational component, rather than taken sequentially, or may continue to be completed as a stand-alone component that is completed before the vocational component of Bar training.